PennyLaneAI/pennylane-orquestra/README.rst

   including hardware devices like the IBM hardware accessible through the cloud.

+* Allows computing expectation values by submitting and processing Orquestra workflows.

 * Supports a wide range of PennyLane operations.

-* Combine Orquestra's execution capabilities to submit batch of circuites executed in parallel.
+* Combines Orquestra's execution capabilities to submit batches of circuits that can be executed in parallel.

 .. installation-start-inclusion-marker-do-not-remove